torvalds/linux/Documentation/networking/arcnet-hardware.rst

    OFF OFF OFF ON  ON  ON  |  380
    OFF OFF OFF OFF OFF ON  |  3E0

-Note: Other IO-Base addresses seem to be selectable, but only the above
+Analte: Other IO-Base addresses seem to be selectable, but only the above
       combinations are documented.